Nissan launches 2022 Pathfinder, 2022 Frontier with new bods, same bones

 Nissan on Thursday debuted the redesigned 2022 Pathfinder SUV and 2022 Frontier mid-size pickup truck.
-The simultaneous launch comes after pandemic-induced delays that cause the Pathfinder to skip the 2021 model year and for Nissan to move the redesigned Frontier from the 2021 to the 2022 model year.
+The simultaneous launch comes after pandemic-induced delays that caused the Pathfinder to skip the 2021 model year and for Nissan to move the redesigned Frontier from the 2021 to the 2022 model year.

 Both aging vehicles were in sore need of upgraded interiors with more modern safety and convenience features, and they benefit from fresh looks that honor their past while driving them into the present.
 The engines don't change, neither do the suspensions nor the dimensions, but the looks and feature set should draw attention when they arrive at dealerships later this summer.

-The three-row crossover SUV sports a new look that honors the small truck-like model that launched for 1987, yet comes with eight seats and all the modern conveniences prized by modern families.
+The three-row crossover SUV sports a new look inspired in part by the small truck-like model that launched for 1987, yet comes with eight seats and all the modern conveniences prized by modern families.
 Three slots bridge the long flat hood and broad vertical grille for a steep truck-like face, and flexed fenders house 18- or 20-inch wheels.
 The rear-door pillar takes on a triangle shape that elicits the triangular window of the original model, and two-tone blacked out roof options adhere to Nissan's current "floating roof" design language.
 Slim LED taillights let Nissan stamp the Pathfinder letters on the liftgate.

 Inside, the fifth-generation Pathfinder's dimensions remain roughly the same but it expands to seat eight passengers.
 Nissan says it can fit three adults in back and four seats of golf clubs behind the seat.
 Based on the outgoing Pathfinder, we doubt those three adults would last very long if at all.
 Now with available captain's chairs for the first time, the Pathfinder features a removable second-row console and standard push-button seats that allow for easier access in and out of the third row.
 Child safety seats can remain in the outboard positions in the standard second-row bench, whereas the last model required them to be removed to get full access.